 Interactive Dichotomous Key

-The Colorant Field Guide is an interactive tool designed to aid in the grouping of colorants based on their shared responses to ultraviolet reflected (UVR 320-400nm), ultraviolet induced visible fluorescence (UVF 420-680nm), visible (VIS 400-680nm) and infrared reflected (IR 830-1100nm [850 peak]) radiation.
+The Colorant Key & Field Guide comprises a series of interactive tools designed to support the reading and translation of multiband images.
+The main feature being the colorant key, which aids in the grouping of colorants based on their shared responses to visible light, ultraviolet radiation, and infrared radiation, as expressed in multi-band imaging techniques as ultraviolet reflected (UVR 320-400nm), ultraviolet induced visible fluorescence (UVF 420-680nm), visible (VIS 400-680nm) and infrared reflected (IR 830-1100nm [850 peak]) photography.

-By employing standardized vocabularies and quantitative metrics such as scene-referred imaging, CIELAB, and the Munsell color system, the tool provides reproducible and communicable results across institutions.
-Although it does not offer absolute identification, the guide is designed to suggest actionable next steps—indicating, for example, whether further analysis with XRF for metallic components or Raman spectroscopy for organic compounds might be warranted.
+By employing standardized vocabularies and quantitative metrics such as scene-referred imaging, CIELAB, and the Munsell color system, the tools provide reproducible and communicable results across institutions.
+The key is not designed to offer definitive colorant identification and does not account for factors such as binder-pigment interaction, admixtures, or layering.
+It is a guide intended to suggest actionable next steps following the reading of multi-band images—indicating, for example, whether further analysis might be warranted with XRF, Raman spectroscopy, or alternate imaging methods.
 This directed approach minimizes the trial-and-error phase by narrowing down the list of potential analyses, thereby saving time and resources.

 Any information included that has been cited from other sources is not following the standardized vocabularies or value references as described in the INFO section.